han3zeng/resource-server/README.md

 # resource-server

 ## Response
 * This is the overview of the implemented http response.
-Please check wiki for detailed information for each router.
+Please check this [postman documentation](https://documenter.getpostman.com/view/18060759/UV5c8Zwt#intro) for detailed information.

 #### Successfully Responses
 * 200 (OK)